 When other websites or social profiles link to your video (backlinks), it shows Google that your video is relevant and high-value.
 Google will rank YouTube videos with more backlinks higher.

-To get more backlinks, share it on social platforms and comment on relevant blogs with the link to help answers people’s questions.
+To get more backlinks, share them on social platforms and comment on relevant blogs with the link to help answer people’s questions.

 Not all links are good, though.
 If a sketchy tabloid site links to you, then you’re related to an untrustworthy source.
 Too many of these bad links hurt your efforts to rank YouTube videos.

-You could use your video as an “answer” to questions on Quora, Reddit and beyond.
-And you could create a blog post by embedding the video on your blog and writing about it (or even better, post the that transcript as a blog post).
+You could use your video as an “answer” to questions on Quora, Reddit, and beyond.
+And you could create a blog post by embedding the video on your blog and writing about it (or even better, post that transcript as a blog post).

-Build your repository of great videos on YouTube and help them be found on Google and YouTube with these hacks.
+Ranking YouTube videos on Google is a powerful way to get more exposure for your brand or business.
+Build your repository of great videos get them be found on Google and YouTube with these hacks: